Solobrosco/OpenGL-app/README.md

 # OpenGL-app
-This repository holds objects for an OpenGL apps.
+This repository holds objects for an OpenGL app.
 ## Setup
 1. Clone repository using **HTTPS**
 	```sh